12 Best Low-Calorie Wines You Should Buy Right Now

 Weight loss is a numbers game, so if you can reduce calories in your diet outside of your regular (or infrequent) glass of wine, you can still lose weight.
 Alcohol is the top contributor of calories from beverages in the American diet, according to a BMC Public Health analysis, and contributes, on average, 150 calories to your diet per day.
 But you can cut that number down by over 45% by opting for a low-calorie wine!

 Plus, alcohol may not actually make you gain weight if you drink it in moderation.
 In general, studies show that light-to-moderate alcohol intake is not associated with fat gain (but heavy drinking is), according to a review published in Current Obesity Reports.

 With that in mind, a regular glass of wine is safe to drink on a diet, but if you want to indulge while also being mindful of your weight loss goals, why not opt for a low-calorie wine?

-How does this magic happen?
+How does the magic of low-calorie wine happen?
 It's not as complicated—or as mad-sciency—as you'd imagine.
 While vintners can use a few different processes, they all share a commonality: low-calorie wine is left to ferment out most of the residual sugar.
-This results in a wine that has as much sugar per bottle as there is in just one serving of regular wine!
+This results in a wine that has as much sugar in an entire bottle as there is in just one serving of regular wine!
 Sugar equals calories, so less sugar means fewer calories.

 Be mindful that these low-calorie wines aren't a free pass to drink the entire bottle.
 Safe levels of wine intake are still less than one glass a day for women and less than two a day for men.